 The CDC is the nation’s public health agency.
 The website includes CDC publications and information on diseases and conditions, vaccines and immunizations, environmental health, travelers’ health, workplace health, and more.

-This is an initiative by several medical societies that encourages physicians, patients, and others to talk about medical tests and procedures that may be unnecessary.
+This is an initiative by medical societies that encourages physicians, patients, and others to talk about medical tests and procedures that may be unnecessary.
 The website includes lists by each society of Five Things Physicians and Patients Should Question to help make wise decisions about the most appropriate care.

 This website provides information for consumers on medication safety.
 It includes drug alerts, a newsletter, articles, and information on reporting medication errors.